Anindita123-code/Milestone2CI/README.md

 3. As a user, I should be able to see a little more details (viz Names, Addresses and the status) of the selected and marked locations on the google map for each country.
 4. As a user, I should be able to select each gallery / Museum listed on the right / below and add them to a wishlist.
 5. As a user, I should be able to clear my wishlist (all items together)
-6. As a user, I should be able to view my wishlist of selected addresses.
+6. As a user, I should be able to view my wishlist of selected places using the corresponding heart button.
 7. As a user, I should be able to delete individual wishlist items from the displayed list.
 8. As a user, I should be able to send the wishlist to a pre-specified emailid.
 9. As a user, I should be provided with necessary information and error messages (if any)